aitoroses/lsbridge/README.md

-# The Local Storage Bridge
+# The Local Storage Bus

+This is a fork of [lsbridge](https://github.com/krasimir/lsbridge).

 1K library for exchanging messages between tabs in a same browser.
 It uses the local storage as a communication channel.